ITSLeeds/TDS/coursework-template.md

 8. Describe how your team stored and transported data, including appropriate file formats

-    **Application choice and modelling**
+    **Application choice and potential impact**

 9. Choice of topic that has interesting datasets and important real world applications

 10. Appropriate use of methods for the choice of application

-11. Demonstrate the progression from a simplistic model of the data to modelling techniques
+11. Explain the potential impacts of the work

 12. Discuss alternative approaches